IncorrectPleaseTryAgain/CS-230-The-Game-Room/README.md

 # CS-230-Module-8-Journal

 # Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+My client was The Gaming Room, they wanted me to develop a web-based game.
+It was required that the game, “Draw It or Lose It”, would be able to serve multiple platforms; they already had the game available in the Android app store.
+As a frame of reference, the game is loosely similar to the 1980s television game Win, Lose or Draw. https://en.wikipedia.org/wiki/Win,_Lose_or_Draw

+The design constraint for the game were:
+•	A game needs to have the ability to have one or more teams involved, because the game cannot be played with a single team.
+•	Each team needs to be able to have multiple players assigned to it.
+•	Game and team names must be unique to allow users to check whether a name is in use when choosing a team name.
+•	Only one instance of the game can exist in memory at any given time.
+This can be accomplished by creating unique identifiers for each instance of a game, team, or player.
+•	The game should be a web-based application that can be accessed by multiple platforms, such as Mac, Linux, Windows and Mobile Devices.

 # What did you do particularly well in developing this documentation?